qmk/qmk_firmware/docs/feature_layers.md

         return false;
       }

-      // If we are within the range, turn next layer on if (current_layer < LAYER_CYCLE_END) {
+      // If we are within the range, but not on the last layer, turn next layer ON if (current_layer < LAYER_CYCLE_END) {
           layer_on(current_layer + 1);
           return false;
       }

-      // Getting here means we are on the last layer of the cycle layer_move(LAYER_CYCLE_START); // move to starting layer, i.e. turn OFF all other layers (default one is always ON, though) return false;
+      // Getting here means we are on the last layer of the cycle, move back to starting layer.
+      //    Note: `layer_move` turns OFF all other layers but default one (which is always ON) layer_move(LAYER_CYCLE_START);
+      return false;

+    // Process other keycodes normally
     default:
-      return true; // process other keycodes normally }
+      return true;
+  }
 }